AdobeDocs/campaign-standard.en/help/integrating/using/integrating-with-experience-manager.md

     Since email templates are editable within Adobe Experience Manager, it might look easier to edit any template in Adobe Experience Manager.
 But certain templates are not easily accommodated.
 Individualized templates specific to one customer are not recommended for this integration and should be edited directly in Adobe Campaign Standard.

+    For more information on templates, refer to this [page](https://docs.adobe.com/content/help/en/experience-manager-64/developing/platform/templates/templates.html).

 * **Make sure the Externalizer was configured during implementation**

-    Configuring the Externalizer while implementing Experience Manager for Campaign makes it possible to transform a resource path into a URL.
+    Configuring the Externalizer while implementing Experience Manager for Adobe Campaign Standard makes it possible to transform a resource path into a URL.
 This allows you to make your images visible on the page.
 If the Externalizer is not configured properly, your emails will contain broken images.

     To learn how to configure the Externalizer, refer to this [page](https://docs.adobe.com/content/help/en/experience-manager-64/developing/platform/externalizer.html)

 * **Organize your email templates to avoid misuse.**

-    Keeping templates organized ensures that the appropriate templates are in the appropriate folders, so content authors don’t choose the wrong ones by mistake.
+    Keeping templates organized ensures that the appropriate templates are in the appropriate folders and to not choose the wrong ones by mistake.
 During implementation, paths should be created to save templates in the right places.

     For more information on templates, refer to this [page](https://docs.adobe.com/content/help/en/experience-manager-64/developing/platform/templates/templates.html#template-availability)